paru-de/msfs-chkl/md/example-formatting.md

 This markdown file serves as an example on how to format a checklist, so that it can be successfully converted into html with the included py script.

-Drag and drop the md file onto the script, and a new html will be created in the ../checklists directory.
+Drag and drop the md file onto the md_to_html script, and a new html will be created in the ../checklists directory.
-You still have to manually add your new checklist to the index page though.
+Don't forget to add your new checklist to the index.
+See index.md for more info -->
--->

 <!--Aircraft name and sources (up to 10 links - AdaptedFrom is optional)-->